Important

 The passive node continuously attempts to acquire the lock within a configurable interval.
 Once the lock is acquired, the participant node’s replication manager sets the state of the successful node to active.

-When a passive node becomes active, it connects to previously connected domains to resume event processing.
+When a passive node becomes active, it connects to previously connected sync domains to resume event processing.
 The new active node accepts incoming requests, e.g. on the Ledger API which starts when the node becomes active.
 The former active node, which is now passive, shuts down its Ledger API to stop accepting incoming requests.